JAlcocerT/JAlcocerT/content/blog/iot-messagingprotocols.md

 It can manage complex workflows, ensure data consistency, and improve system reliability.

 {{% /details %}}

+How popular is RMQ?

+Enough so that you find it on your D&A career.

+Also to have n8n integration: https://docs.n8n.io/integrations/builtin/app-nodes/n8n-nodes-base.rabbitmq/

 {{< callout type="info" >}}
 **RabbitMQ Hint**: Use "exchanges" to efficiently route messages based on routing rules.
 For example, a "topic exchange" allows routing messages based on patterns, ideal for complex message filtering.